-St. Norbert College started using G Suite in the spring of 2013.
+St. Norbert College started using Google Workspace in the spring of 2013.
 With the use of Google Calendar, it's very easy to invite each other to meetings and events.
 When doing so, your event appears on the invitees calendar along with all pertinent information.
 These are some tips for proper etiquette to be sure your information is helpful and understood.

 Use Calendar Invitations